Design Research in Action

 The Final Deliverable: This entire process informs a final Design Specification and Recommendations Report.
 It is an engaging, evidence-based blueprint that is a delight for both the client and the design team to read.

-Design research is a responsible and powerful way to design.
-It ensures every voice is heard—from the client to the user to the designer—and curtails the problem of creating ‘solutions’ that are wasteful or obsolete.
+Design research is a responsible way to design.
+It ensures every voice is heard—from the client to the user to the designer—and curtails the problem of creating solutions that are wasteful or obsolete.

 The variety of people I've learned from is my biggest asset: I’ve had in depth conversations with business owners, government workers, Kiwi office workers, recycling plant operators, cleaners, Singaporean citizens, Hong Kong teachers, American truckers, nursery students, uni students, First Nations storytellers, artists, archeologists, learning experts, academics, charity leaders, and my own nieces!